Janamou/android-testing-codelab/02-espresso/README.md

 # Part 2 - Espresso

 In this part of the code lab we create Android test using **Espresso** library.
-You can use Espresso to test one application and you need to have app source codes to be able to write the test.
+You can use Espresso to test one application and you need to have the app source code to be able to write the test.

 Espresso provides you with a couple of API classes which you can use for writing your tests.